SoumilMalik24/40-Days-DL-MLOps/README.md

 - Visualized training, validation, and confusion matrix results.
 - Achieved ~90% accuracy on IMDB test set.
 - Saved the trained model for later deployment (Day 30+ in MLOps).

+## Day 20 - Attention Mechanisms

+- Learned how attention allows neural networks to focus on important sequence parts.
+- Implemented a custom attention layer on top of a Bidirectional LSTM.
+- Observed significant improvement over plain RNN/LSTM models.
+- Achieved ~90–91% accuracy on the IMDB dataset.